Kelvin-Ben/mobile-version-portfolio/README.md

 Give a ⭐️ if you like this project!

 ## Acknowledgments
-- I want to Appreciate microverse for their greate curriculumn and availabe resources for learning
+- I'd like to thank Microverse for their excellent curriculum and learning resources.

 ## 📝 License